miladrogha/youDrawIt-visual-elicitation/README.md

 ### 2. Load the Project file
-In the R studio go to file \-> Open project... \-> select and open the file `Data and Analysis.Rproj` from `1_analysis_and_results/R_and_Py/Data and Analysis.Rproj`
+In the R studio go to file \-> Open project... \-> select and open the file `Data and Analysis.Rproj` from `1_analysis_and_results/R_and_Py/Data and Analysis.Rproj` YOu do not need to run the rest of the scripts.
+THey will be ran inside the mentioned scripts.
 ### 3. Run the scripts

 Scripts are located in `1_analysis_and_results/R_and_Py/analysis/`